RunOnFlux/flux/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Application whitelist

 - Whitelist is in a place acting as a first defence against malicious people that want to misuse Flux in order to for example mine cryptocurrencies or distribute illegal or copyrighted material.
-- To whitelist an application for Flux, please adjust helpers/repositories.json file by adding your desired whitelist for a specific docker hub organisation (recommended), docker hub image or target a specific tag of an image:
+- To whitelist an application for Flux, please adjust helpers/repositories.json file by adding your desired whitelist for a specific docker image organisation (recommended), docker image or target a specific tag of an image:
-- Valid Examples: runonflux, runonflux/website, runonflux/website:latest
+- Valid Examples: runonflux, runonflux/website, runonflux/website:latest, public.ecr.aws/docker/library/hello-world:linux, ghcr.io/handshake-org/hsd

 # What do you want to Run On Flux?